ringtailsoftware/lyuba/README.md

 # Lyuba, Mastodon tooter for ESP32

-Lyuba is a minimal library for tooting (posting) to the Mastodon social network.
+Lyuba is a minimal library for tooting (posting) and searching on the Mastodon social network.

 ## Getting started